 Out On Patrol is proud to be the recipient of a generous grant from the Motorola Solutions Foundation, which enabled us to launch our new scholarship fund and in-school presentation series.
 Please see below for more info on our scholarship fund and stay tuned for news on our in-school presentations!

 Check back in the summer for our next round of $4000 scholarships!
 Follow us on social media to keep up to date.

-Scholarship applicants must be between the ages of 17 and 25 years old, as of December 31, 2022.
+Scholarship applicants must be between the ages of 17 and 25 years old, as of the scholarship deadline.

 Yes, although we are aware of the challenging reality of being publicly "out" at a young age.
 We will be sensitive to each individual's circumstances and would never "out" them if they were not comfortable with us doing so.

 No, although you must be a Canadian citizen or permeant resident enrolled in a full time academic post-secondary program.

 No commitment is required, but recipients must demonstrate their interest in pursuing a career in law enforcement.